 We’ve made this nutritionally poor product one of our staple food sources, and our bodies have rejected it.
 We’re now seeing more and more people with wheat allergies, celiac disease, and other wheat-related ailments.

-When wheat is ground into flour, the grain is exposed to oxygen, and it will lose most of its nutritional properties after just six days of being exposed to the air.
+When wheat is grounded into flour, the grain would be exposed to oxygen, and it would lose most of its nutritional properties after just six days of being exposed to the air.

 What you’re left with is a simple carbohydrate that might as well be pure sugar, and that ever troubling wheat gluten that is linked to celiac disease, Crohn’s disease, colitis, arthritis, and psoriasis, as well as countless other diseases.

-Sometimes, flour is treated with artificial vitamins and sold as “enriched,” but this solves nothing.
+Sometimes, flour is treated with artificial vitamins and is sold as “enriched”, but this solves nothing.
 The artificial vitamins added to enriched flour can even deplete your body’s vitamins and minerals.

 Is any wheat good?